m3g/SPGBox.jl/docs/src/usage.md

        end

 ```
-by Julia convention, to indicate that the gradient function modifies the vector `g`, we add
+By Julia convention, to indicate that the gradient function modifies the vector `g`, we add
 the `!` to its name, although this does not affect at all its behavior.

 ## Calling the solver, without bounds